saideepd/saideepd/README.md

 - Azure DevOps
 - Azure Data Factory
 - JMeter

-#### 🎓 I've completed my Bachelors in Computer Engineering from Mumbai University

 #### 💻🛠️ Projects that I've built as hobby projects to learn new technologies: